3 steps to fast track your way to "financial freedom"

 Buy only what you need

 Spend money on necessities, not on what you ‘want’ or what savvy marketers convince you that you need.
-Is a second car, phone, or fridge absolutely necessary?
+Is a second car, phone, or fridge necessary?
 Last year’s jeans are seriously okay to wear this year!

 Pay with cash